jindrichmynarz/dissertation/parts/evaluation.md

 # Evaluation

+Experimental design (experimental evaluation, controlled experiment)
+- Lab studies
+- Matchmaking is a classification task that produces a ranked list of relevant items.

+Nonexperimental design: qualitative research via interviews with users (or domain experts)

++ Descriptive evaluation via example scenarios?
++ Cost-benefit analysis discussing the matchmaker's value compared with the costs in sustaining it (keeping it operable)?

+Statistical significance
+Practical importance: demonstrate utility of the developed artefact

 ## Offline evaluation

 We conducted offline evaluation using retrospective data about awarded public contracts.
 Matchmaking was tested on the task of the awarded bidder prediction.

+It is common to use historical user interaction data to evaluate recommender systems ([Jannach et al., 2010, p.
+169](#Jannach2010)).
+Contract award as an explicit user feedback

+Split into training and testing dataset. n-fold cross-validation

+Using recall does not make sense, since there is only one positive.
+Hence, recall would be either 0 or 1.

+Baseline results:

+* Exact match via CPV
+* Recommend most awarded bidders constantly
+* Recommend random bidders
+* Recommend bidders with highest PageRank

 ### Evaluated metrics